p0xz/ZborovnaAPI/readme.md

 # Zborovna API

 ## This library is heavely deprecated.
-Might work on it in the future.
+Refactored version coming soon (2025)

 This is an unofficial Zborovna API.